-Looking for a book on Irish Pilgrim Paths?
-Then look no further, you’ll find same right here.
-Well known Irish Times walking correspondent, John G. O’Dwyer, (Twitter: @Johngodwyer1) has written an excellent book covering the main Pilgrim Paths around the country.
+Looking for a book containing all the necessary information for those wishing to walk the Irish Pilgrim Paths?
+Then look no further, you’ll find it right here.
+Well known Irish Times walking correspondent, John G. O’Dwyer, (Twitter: @johngodwyer1) has written an excellent book covering the main Pilgrim Paths Of Ireland.

-Each walk description akso has directions, the degree of difficulty, estimated time and a map.
+Each walk description also has directions, the degree of difficulty, estimated time and a map.
 The paths are varied and suited to a range of abilities, from casual ramblers to committed walkers.
-In each route the author recounts his feelings and experiences, and describes the entertaining and insightful characters he meets along the way.
+In each route, the author recounts his feelings and experiences and describes the entertaining and insightful characters he meets along the way.

 In essence, the book contains everything you need to know about Ireland’s Pilgrim Paths, including maps, photographs and concise directions, it is published by The Collins Press (RRP €14.99)